 Secondly, it would create a substantial measurement challenge in determining cause and effect.
 The City would be in the position of trying to identify the population health benefits of waste and trash removal, not just for an ever-changing subset of the community, but being asked to do so without the benefit of the type of scientific expertise that may be found in a public health department.
 As a result, while the City's efforts to provide weekly trash service to approximately 150 encampment locations impact public health in a general way, it is not reasonable to be asked to take on a measurement burden at the individual effect level not required of other trash service efforts typical of a municipality.
-Similarly, the City's efforts to prohibit and prevent illegal dumping, including in or near encampments, can serve to impact public health, but it is not reasonable to track and evaluate potential impacts.
+Similarly, the City's efforts to prohibit and prevent illegal dumping, including in or near encampments, can serve to impact public health, but it is not reasonable to recommend the City allocate scarce resources to developing epidemiological surveillance efforts to track and evaluate potential impacts.
 The City does, however, measure the volume of waste removed and the efforts to maximize cleanliness.
 Nonetheless, the City is in progress on updating its performance measures for the BeautifySJ encampment management programs.